hasindu2008/slow5tools/docs/commands.md

 *  `-d, --out-dir STR`:
    Specifies name/location of the output directory (required option unless converting only one FAST5 file).
 If a name is provided, a directory will be created under the current working directory.
 Alternatively, a valid relative or absolute path can be provided.
 To prevent data overwriting, the program will terminate with error if the directory name already exists and is non-empty.
 *  `-o, --output FILE`:
 When only one FAST5 file is being converted, `-o` specifies a single FILE to which output data is written [default value: stdout].
-Incompatible with `-d` and requires `-p 1`.
+Incompatible with `-d` and can automatically detect the output format from the file extension`.
 *  `-p, --iop INT`:
     Specifies the number of I/O processes to use during conversion [default value: 8].
 Increasing the number of I/O processes makes f2s significantly faster, especially on HPC with RAID systems (multiple disks) where a large value number of processes can be used (e.g., `-p 64`).
-*   `-l, --lossless STR`:
+*   `--lossless STR`:
     Retain information in auxiliary fields during FAST5 to SLOW5 conversion.
 STR can be either `true` or `false`. [default value: true].
-This information is generally not required for downstream analysis and can be optionally discarded to reduce filesize. *IMPORTANT: Two recently introduced fields in latest FAST5 are not stored even if -l true is specified until we conform from ONT what these are: 1. pore_type which is an empty attribute and 2. end_reason which is still not consistent*.
+This information is generally not required for downstream analysis and can be optionally discarded to reduce filesize. *IMPORTANT: `pore_type` is a recently introduced yet an empty attribute.
+Hence, it is not stored even if `--lossless true` is specified*.
 * `-a, --allow`:
    By default f2s will not accept an individual multi-fast5 file or an individual single-fast5 directory containing multiple unique run IDs.
 When `-a` is specified f2s will allow multiple unique run IDs in an individual multi-fast5 file or single-fast5 directory.
 In this case, the header of all SLOW5/BLOW5 output files will be determined based on the first occurrence of run ID seen by f2s.
-This can be used to convert FAST5 files from different samples in a single command if the user is happy to lose the original run IDs.
+This can be used to convert FAST5 files from different samples in a single command if the user does not further require the original run IDs.
 *  `-h, --help`:
    Prints the help menu.

 ### merge

 ```
-slow5tools merge [OPTIONS] file1.blow5 file2.blow5 ...
+slow5tools merge [OPTIONS] file1.blow5 file2.blow5
 slow5tools merge [OPTIONS] blow5_dir1
 slow5tools merge [OPTIONS] blow5_dir1 blow5_dir2 ...
+slow5tools merge [OPTIONS] file1.blow5 -o output.blow5
+slow5tools merge [OPTIONS] file1.blow5 -o output.slow5
 ```

 Merges multiple SLOW5/BLOW5 files to a single file.